fsteff/DatFS/README.md

 This is a proposal for a framework that aims to solve this problem.
 The core part that already takes care of the secure file distribution is [Dat](https://datproject.org).<br>
 To maintain privacy and to control who has access to a file/folder the dat archives have to be encrypted.<br>
-To allow easy app development the framework exposes a HTTP API, for which a JS library will be provided.<br>
+To allow easy app development the framework exposes a JavaScript and/or WebAssembly API.<br>
-This API needs to include an access permission module to protect from harmful software and destructive bugs.<br>
+This API needs to include an access permission module to protect from harmful software and destructive bugs.
+Also, this should check the integrity of the executeable to improve security<br>
 Possible solutions to these problems will be discussed in the following.<br>
 *To make the text easier readable it is written as if it was already implemented.*